-- Monitor Icon Shows the full names for the I/M MONITOR STATUS icons shown on the Scan Tool's display. - DTC Library Provides access to libraries of OBD1 and OBD2 DTC definitions. - LED Meaning Provides descriptions of the meaning of the Scan Tool SYSTEM STATUS LEDs. - 1.
-While linked to the vehicle, press the ${\bf M}$ button. - The Main Menu displays. - Use the UP
+- Monitor Icon Shows the full names for the I/M MONITOR STATUS icons shown on the Scan Tool's display. - DTC Library Provides access to libraries of OBD1 and OBD2 DTC definitions. - LED Meaning Provides descriptions of the meaning of the Scan Tool SYSTEM STATUS LEDs. - While linked to the vehicle, press the M button. - The Main Menu displays. - - The Tool Library menu displays.